 - Gums that are red, swollen, or painful

-When gingivitis develops, it turns into periodontitis, which leads to damage to the gums and the bones that hold the teeth in place.
+When gingivitis progresses, it turns into periodontitis, which is a common cause of pain and damage to the gums and the bones that hold the teeth in place.

 The bacteria on the teeth secrete toxic substances that harm the gums and cause them to become infected.
 The infection and inflammation that occurs when the body attacks the bacteria can lead to the deterioration of the inflamed gums and jaw bones further, in this case the dentist may recommend a procedure Surgery To repair bone or gum loss that the condition has caused.

-So you have to be careful if you have swollen, painful and bleeding gums, because if left untreated, it may lead to tooth loss and you need to replace these missing teeth withplanting To restore physiological functions again.
+So you have to be careful if you have swollen, painful and chronically bleeding gums because if the condition is neglected and not treated, it may lead to tooth loss and you need to replace these missing teeth withplanting To restore physiological functions again.

-One of the causes of your gum pain may be that you tend to brush your teeth too hard in an attempt to keep your teeth clean, but brushing the wrong way may damage the delicate tissue that forms the gums.
+One of the reasons for your gum pain may be that you tend to brush your teeth too hard in an attempt to keep your teeth clean, but brushing the wrong way may damage the delicate tissues that form the gums.

-Whether you choose a manual or electric toothbrush, be sure to choose a brush with soft nylon bristles with blunt ends, because using brushes with medium or hard bristles may damage the enamel of your teeth or cause redness and swelling in the gums.
+Whether you choose a manual or electric toothbrush, be sure to choose a brush with soft nylon bristles with blunt ends, and beware of using medium or hard bristles, as they damage the enamel of your teeth or cause redness and swelling in the gums.